ulrikstrid/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 }
 ```

-Those of you experienced with Solidity may notice that this contract is not reentrancy-safe: the beneficiary contract may utilize the fact that by the time of the call, `rewardsLeft` storage variable hasn't been updated.
+Those of you experienced with Solidity may notice that this contract is not reentrancy-safe: the beneficiary contract may utilise the fact that by the time of the call, `rewardsLeft` storage variable has not been updated.
 The atacker can _call back_ into the caller contract, invoking `disburseRewards` until it drains the treasury contract:

 ```
 contract Beneficiary {